 - Fewer advertising impressions.
-Lower site engagement also mean fewer pages per visit and lower impression rates.
+Lower site engagement also means fewer pages per visit and lower impression rates.

 - Lower e-commerce sales and referrals.
-This follows the first two items, in case your website pages attempt to generates sales leads.
+This follows the first two items in case your website pages attempt to generate sales leads.

 There is also an upward trajectory when it comes to adoption of HTTPS:

 - Over 68% of Chrome traffic on both Android and Windows is now protected